Our

 Since 2012, the company gradually started its expansion strategy to other main tourist destinations, responding to the needs of its customers and new market requirements.

-At present our network, besides the island of Crete, comprises 11 branches in the following destinations:
+At present our network, besides the island of Crete, comprises 11 branches as shown in the map

 Crete